Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 1. Affiliate marketing

 Affiliate marketing is one of the most common ways to earn money from your content.
-You can recommend products and services to your users and earn commission when users make a purchase using your affiliate link.
+You can recommend products and services to your users and earn a commission when users make a purchase using your affiliate link.

 There are plenty of plugins and tools for affiliate marketers that will help you get started.
+For more details, see our beginner’s guide to affiliate marketing.

-2. Selling direct ads
+2. Selling Direct Ads

 Selling ads directly to advertisers allows you to ensure privacy, limit tracking, and control what you get paid.